-These webpages are designed to give an overview of the McKinney-Vento Homeless Assistance Act and the programs run through Title X, part C of No Child Left Behind in Colorado.
+These webpages are designed to give an overview of the McKinney-Vento Homeless Assistance Act and the programs run through Title IX, part A of Every Student Succeeds Act in Colorado.
 They also provide specific resources and information for school district liaisons and other audiences to ensure access to a free and appropriate public education for homeless children and youth, and success in school once enrolled.

 The Homeless Education program is authorized under Title VII-B of the McKinney-Vento Homeless Assistance Act (42 USC 11431 et seq.).
 The McKinney-Vento Act was enacted to address the numerous barriers homeless children face in obtaining a free, appropriate public education.

 The program was originally authorized in 1987 and, most recently, reauthorized as Title IX, Part A of the Every Student Succeeds Act.
 The Act ensures educational rights and protections for children and youth experiencing homelessness including the following:

 - The right to immediate enrollment in school, even if lacking paperwork normally required for enrollment.